-Few cities can say that they have a nightlife that is even close to being as vibrant as the nightlife in Las Vegas.
+Few cities can say that they have a nightlife that is even close to being as vibrant as that of Las Vegas.
 Unfortunately, being in a city that never sleeps is not without its risks.
 Each year, thousands of people are injured or killed on Las Vegas roadways by drunk drivers.

-If you have been injured in an accident involving a driver who was impaired by alcohol, Las Vegas drunk driving accident lawyer, Pacific West Injury Law can help you understand your legal options for obtaining compensation for the expenses and impacts of your injury.
+If you have been injured in an accident involving a driver who was impaired by alcohol, a Las Vegas DUI accident lawyer at Pacific West Injury Law can help you understand your legal options for obtaining compensation to cover the expenses and impacts of your injury.

 The point of a personal injury lawsuit is to obtain compensation for the expenses and impacts that were incurred as a result of someone else’s careless or reckless behavior, such as driving while impaired by alcohol.
 This is known in the legal arena as “recovering damages.”
 The types of damages that can be recovered after a drunk driving accident include: